csiro/emmai/README.md

-# ecGEMs_pipeline
+# EMMAi pipeline

 ## Description

-The `ecGEMs_pipeline` repository contains a collection of IPython notebooks, Python scripts, and SLURM batch files designed to facilitate the ecGEMs computational workflow.
+The `EMMAi` repository contains a collection of IPython notebooks, Python scripts, and SLURM batch files designed to facilitate the EMMAi computational workflow.

 ## Contents